By David-Chyddy Eleke

 From then on, I worked closely with him until his very death.
 He would send me materials by Whatsapp and say; “David please make this to go viral, send account details.”

 Most times, I will work on the material, circulate it widely and he will say to me; “you have not sent details.
 I will embark on a long flight soon.
 Send now.”
-You can never know Ifeanyi Ubah without reaping the benefit of knowing him.
+You can never know Ifeanyi Ubah without reaping the benefit of knowing him, and I can say I did, even though it was short-lived.

 The death of Ubah is one too many, and in a long while he will stand remembered by those whose lives he touched.
 He loved his town Nnewi so dearly, and loved her people even more.
 You cannot speak with him without him mentioning his plans for Nnewi or Anambra.